churchplus/retain/README.md

 # Retain
-An All in One app for seamless communication with your audience.
+An All in One app for seamless communication with your audiencemm.